<img height="1" width="1" src="https://www.facebook.com/tr?id=1214483435298340&amp;ev=PageView &amp;noscript=1">

 The rules are simple:

 Anything that is not urgent and not important should be immediately deleted or at least removed from your workday.
 This might include timewasters or “fun” activities that have nothing to do with work.
-(If you have trouble doing this, there are a multitude of apps that can help.
-DistractOff and Escape are two that some of our CaseFleet team uses.)
+(If you have trouble doing this, there are a multitude of apps that can help, such as DistractOff and Escape.)

 wristwatchAnything that is important and urgent should be made a top priority and done first.
 For example, deadlines associated with open cases are both important and usually urgent.